flutter/website/src/docs/development/ui/widgets-intro.md

-Now that the code has switched from `MyAppBar` and `MyScaffold` to the [`AppBar`][] and [`Scaffold`][] widgets, and from `material.dart`, the app is starting to look at bit more Material.
+Now that the code has switched from `MyAppBar` and `MyScaffold` to the [`AppBar`][] and [`Scaffold`][] widgets, and from `material.dart`, the app is starting to look a bit more Material.
 For example, the app bar has a shadow and the title text inherits the correct styling automatically.
 A floating action button is also added.